Recruiting Roundup: Tracking Clemson's coaches on the trail

 The Clemson Insider kept track of where Clemson’s coaches traveled to on the recruiting trail this week.
-So, for the second week in a row, we rounded up the visits we could account for in a recruiting notebook.
+So, for the third consecutive week, we rounded up the visits we could account for in a recruiting notebook.

 Here’s a roundup of where Clemson’s coaches have been on the recruiting trail and which prospects they visited with.
 Of course, NCAA rules don’t permit direct contact between coaches and recruits in the classes of 2023-25, but Clemson’s coaches did stop by a lot of schools and met with a lot of head coaches and assistants this week.